IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/row-selection.md

 }
 ```

-Additionally, assigning row IDs to `selectedRows` will allow you to change the grid's selection state.
+Additionally, assigning row IDs to `SelectedRows` will allow you to change the grid's selection state.

 ```typescript